Lake County Personal Injury Lawyer

 Getting the help of a qualified legal professional could be helpful to understanding your rights and the possibilities for your case.
 Any negligent, intentional, or reckless act causing injury to a person could be the basis for a personal injury case, in which the at-fault party may be held legally liable for resulting damages.
-A Lake County personal injury lawyer could investigate your case, identify its strengths, and help you determine the best course of action.
+A Lake County personal injury lawyer at the Glover Law Firm could investigate your case, identify its strengths, and help you determine the best course of action.

 Recoverable Damages in Personal Injury Cases

 The law in Lake County allows for the recovery of compensatory damages in successful personal injury cases.
 This compensation may include damages for out-of-pocket losses, such as medical expenses or pay lost from missing work, but in some cases could also cover intangible losses like pain and suffering, anxiety, loss of enjoyment of life, scarring, and other such concerns that are difficult to quantify.

 Furthermore, the law allows for punitive damages in certain cases to punish particularly egregious actions.
 Specifically, Florida Statutes §768.72 allows for punitive damages in cases where the evidence proves a defendant is guilty of intentional misconduct or gross misconduct.